-David holds a Master of Science in Advanced Architectural Design from Columbia University and a Bachelor of Architecture from the University of Tennessee.
-The completion of his PhD at Goldsmiths is anticipated in September 2019.
-He has worked as an architect and designer for Asymptote Architecture, the Guggenheim Museum, and Holabird and Root, among others.
-In 2000, he established the multi-disciplinary practice SO-AD which completed projects in architecture, set design, interactive design, and graphic design.
-SO-AD’s work for the Andy Warhol Museum garnered two AIGA awards and was reviewed in multiple publications including a feature article in Metropolis Magazine.
-David’s solo work and projects with SO-AD have been published in Architectural Record, Abitare, Domus, Architecture Australia, Architecture Review Australia, and the Architect’s Newspaper, among others.
+In addition to his PhD, David holds a Master of Science in Advanced Architectural Design from Columbia University and a Bachelor of Architecture from the University of Tennessee.
+He has worked as an architect and designer for Asymptote Architecture, the Guggenheim Museum, and Holabird and Root.
+In 2000, he founded the multi-disciplinary practice SO-AD, which completed projects in architecture, set design, interactive design, and graphic design.
+SO-AD’s work for the Andy Warhol Museum garnered two AIGA awards and was featured in Metropolis Magazine.
+David’s solo work and projects have been published in Architectural Record, Abitare, Domus, Architecture Australia, Architecture Review Australia, and the Architect’s Newspaper, among others.